 - the free market, allowing transactions between farmers, merchants and processors during a season with immediate delivery (within 10 days) or with later delivery (weeks or months later).
 These transactions are made during a season, when yield and quality is known.

 A well functioning market requires the necessary transparency; that is why there are various quotations in Europe that show the latest developments on the free market with immediate delivery.

 The weekly Belgapom quotation is one of them.
-Every Friday morning, a committee of dealers and processors who buy and sell batches of potatoes every day, quote the price most used on the day before the quotation for the Bintje variety, which is by far the most important variety on the free market in Belgium.
-This quotation also includes an additional market mood and in this way offers both buyer and seller an instrument to better interpret the free potato market for Bintje.
+Every Friday morning, a committee of traders and processors who buy and sell batches of potatoes every day, quote the most used price on the day before the quotation for the earlies (when applicable) and Fontane.
+This quotation also includes an additional market mood and in this way offers both buyer and seller an instrument to better interpret the free potato market.

 In fact virtually all the growers, dealers and processors are active on the market both using contracts and on the free market.

 In the past few years, the share of contract production has increased sharply.
 After all, operators throughout the entire potato chain wish to increase certainty.
-The prices on the free market - in contrast to those for the contracts– are extremely volatile as a result of the weather conditions that determine not only the production and harvest but also the storage of the potatoes.
-As a result of this, demand on the European potato market can vary greatly, with all that this entails for the price.
+The prices on the free market - in contrast to those for the contracts– are extremely volatile as a result of the acreage, the weather conditions, that determine not only the production and harvest but also the storage of the potatoes, and of course the market conditions.
+Offer and demand influence the Belgian and European market.

 The smaller the free market becomes, the more volatile it will evolve, which is also illustrated by the multi-year graphs of the various quotations.